-The preparation of the Annual Comprehensive Financial Report is a team effort performed by the entire Finance Department.
+The preparation of the Annual Comprehensive Financial Report is a team effort performed by the entire Finance Department as well as individuals from multiple other departments.
 We would like to express our sincere appreciation to each and every staff member with a big "Thank You" for a job well done.